tiberlas/dotfiles/.config/nvim/readme.md

 Abbr (use space to unfold them)

 - `g-l` log graph
-- `g-f` file changes in last commmit
+- `g-f` file changes in last commit
 - `g-d` diff for *current* changes (unstaged changes)

 ## GitBlame *UNINSTALL THIS*